hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * used for domain fees
       * fees in USD
       * coins accrue holding fees that pay for the coin's usage of SVC storage space
-      * all cc transactions are fully public
+      * all cc transactions are public
       * supports locked coins that can be unlocked by lock holder
       * support transfers single sender, multi-receiver transfers
       * transfers cost admin fees and produce app reward for receiver and